 If you cannot understand or assimilate some part of the material, do not hesitate to ask for advice.
 The lecturer or tutor can always explain this part of the material, while senior students may tell you some “lifehacks” or non-traditional ways of understanding or remembering the material.

 And always remember – if you cannot understand the material from the first time, you should try alternative sources of information.
-If you need any help with exam notes or revision, we are here to help.
+15 Writers’ exam notes service can help you get the best grade you deserve.